Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Results

 \subsubsection{\textbf{Capacity Estimation Strategies}}

-We now evaluate the capacity planning scenarios described in Section~\ref{OccupancyEstimation}, which are the traditional average occupancy estimate, the maximum expected occupancy, and the overflow-constrained capacity.
-For the latter, we compute two specific thresholds, \(B_{0.01}\) and \(B_{0.05}\), which represent the minimum number of beds required to ensure that the probability of exceeding capacity on any given day is at most 1\% and 5\%, respectively.
-We choose \( \gamma = 1 \) in Eq.~\ref{eq:2}, which indicates that we are targeting overflow relative to the full nominal bed capacity \( B \).
-In other words, we estimate the probability that demand exceeds the entire available capacity on any given day.
-This parameter can be altered in other settings to reflect custom utilization thresholds.
-For example, setting \( \gamma = 0.85 \) would assess the risk of exceeding 85\% of capacity, which aligns with common operational guidelines used in practice for high-resilience systems \citep{janke2022hospital}.
+We evaluate the traditional average occupancy estimate and the overflow-constrained capacity strategies given in Section~\ref{OccupancyEstimation}.
+For the latter, we compute \(B_{0.01}\) and \(B_{0.05}\), the minimum number of beds ensuring daily exceedance probabilities of at most 1\% and 5\%, respectively.
+These strategies give insights into trade-offs between resilience and utilization, with smaller \( \alpha \) yielding more conservative capacity.
+We set \( \gamma = 1 \) in Eq.~\ref{eq:2aa}, targeting overflow relative to full nominal bed capacity \( B \).
+This parameter can be adjusted.
+For example, \( \gamma = 0.85 \) evaluates risk of exceeding 85\% capacity, consistent with common operational guidelines \citep{janke2022hospital}.

-Table~\ref{tab:bed_estimates_vs_actual} reports a comparison between the actual number of beds at each NICU site and the proposed capacity estimates from each scenario.
-Notably, the traditional estimate \(B_{\text{average}}\) either has an exact match or aligns very closely with the current number of beds at the NICU sites.
-This suggests that a heuristic similar to this strategy may already be implicitly guiding current planning practices at these sites.
-However, we later show that this estimate underestimates the capacity required to provide a reliable capacity against variability in demand, when we look at daily bed utilizations at these sites.

-We would like to note that we also considered another naive heuristic that estimates the number of beds needed as the maximum observed product of daily admissions and average LOS across the historical data.
-However, this method yields notably inflated estimates, with the number of beds needed calculated as $134$, $160$, $99$, $107$, and $69$ for the five sites, respectively.
-Therefore, such peak-based heuristics overestimate required capacity and are unsuitable for typical daily operations.
+Table~\ref{tab:bed_estimates_vs_actual} compares the actual number of beds at each NICU site with proposed capacity estimates.
+The traditional estimate \(B_{\text{average}}\) yields the smallest values and later is shown to underestimate capacity needed for resiliency under demand variability.
+These comparisons use the adjusted demand series from Section~\ref{ProblemData}, which remove capacity-driven transfers from Site 2.
+Consequently, the actual number of beds at Site~2 appears lower than required, while Sites~3–5 appear higher relative to adjusted demand, reflecting historical redistribution within the network.